gsperka/dish-combination-calculator/README.md

 bin/place_order menus/menu_one.txt
 ```

 inside the terminal.
-You should see the output return the various possible combinations (if there are any):
+You should see the output return various possible combinations (if there are any)

 ```
 "Combination 1 is: mixed fruit, mixed fruit, mixed fruit, mixed fruit, mixed fruit, mixed fruit, mixed fruit"